Hydrangeas

 Hydrangea paniculata ‘Grandiflora’ - P. G. Hydrangea, Tree Hydrangea

-1. G. Hydrangeas have enormous panicles of creamy white flowers in the summer which gradually fade to creamy pink as the fall progresses.
+P. G. Hydrangeas have enormous panicles of creamy white flowers in the summer which gradually fade to creamy pink as the fall progresses.
 They are the most popular for drying.
-Standard varieties will grow 12-15' tall; the new dwarfs reach 6-8’.
+Standard varieties will grow 12-15' tall; the new dwarf reach 6-8’.
 All can be trained as a tree by selecting out strong trunks at an early age.
 They bloom on current year's growth and should be pruned back hard each spring to develop a strong, woody framework to support the huge, heavy flowers.
 They need full sun or dappled shade.
 Hardy to zone 4.
+There are MANY new varieties available.

 In an effort to provide horticultural information, these educational documents are written by Nancy DuBrule-Clemente and are the property of Natureworks Horticultural Services, LLC.
 You are granted permission to print/photocopy this educational information free of charge as long as you clearly show that these are Natureworks documents.